DisasterUnknown/Agent/README.md

 src utils contains utilities for embeddings persistence PDF loading document chunking web search HTML scraping context construction and database population main py is the command line entry point that wires everything together

-## Configuration files

-There are two main YAML configuration files

-config yaml is a shared template used by different people and should not be ignored in version control config_dev yaml is for local development settings and is ignored through the git ignore file so each contributor can keep private keys and local paths outside version control

-Typical configuration values include

-API keys and secret tokens
-model names and endpoints
-search provider settings
-database and vector store configuration feature flags and debug options

 ## Required Python packages

 Install the dependencies from `requirements.txt` so the code can run in a fresh environment